Typically, employers provide hourly or salary wages to workers. However, some business owners pay commission to employees. What is commission?

 As an employer, you are required to withhold taxes on commissions.
 You need to withhold payroll and federal income taxes.

-You withhold payroll taxes on commissions the same way you do for regular wages.
+You withhold payroll taxes on commissions like you do for regular wages.
 Payroll taxes include Social Security and Medicare taxes, which are flat rates you withhold from each employee’s wages.
 Social Security and Medicare taxes are known as FICA tax.
 The FICA tax rate is 7.65% (6.2% for Social Security and 1.45% for Medicare).
 And, you contribute a matching amount for FICA tax.
-There is a Social Security wage base as well as an additional Medicare tax you need to know about.
+You need to know about a Social Security wage base and an additional Medicare tax.

 According to the IRS, you must withhold federal income taxes for commissions differently than regular wages.
-For commission income paid in addition to regular wages, you might be wondering what the commission tax rate is.
+You might be wondering what the commission tax rate is for commission income in addition to regular wages.

 As supplemental wages, there are two ways you can tax commission payments for federal income.
 You can either use the percentage or aggregate method.
 If an employee receives more than $1 million in supplemental wages, there is a separate commission tax rate for the excess money.